 About the author

-Beth Vrabel is the award-winning author of A Blind Guide to Stinkville, A Blind Guide to Normal, and the Pack of Dorks series.
+Beth Vrabel is the award-winning author of A Blind Guide to Stinkville, A Blind Guide to Normal, Caleb and Kit, Bringing Me Back, and the Pack of Dorks series.
 She can't clap to the beat or be trusted around Nutella, but indulges in both often, much to the dismay of her family.
 She lives in the Dallas, Texas area.

 "Lucy's feisty narration, emotionally resonant situations and the importance of the topic all elevate this effort well above the pack." --Kirkus Reviews, starred review

 "Pack of Dorks is the pack I want to join." -- Amanda Flower, author of Agatha Award nominee Andi Unexpected